• Skip to primary navigation

 Storage and Leftovers

-Store: Any leftovers of this cheesy mashed cauliflower dish should be stored covered in the fridge for up to 5 days.
+Store: Any leftovers of this cheesy mashed cauliflower dish should be stored in an airtight container in the fridge for up to 5 days.

 Reheat: This reheats very easily in the microwave.
 I wouldn't even bother turning on the oven, although you can.